A Neighbourhood Framework for Resource-Lean Content Flagging: Experimental Setting

 \subsection{Baselines}

 We compare our proposed approach against three families of strong baselines.
-The first one considers training models only on the target dataset; the second one is source adaption, where we use Jigsaw-English as our source data; and the third one consists of traditional $k$-NN classification method, but with dense vector retrieval using LaBSE.
-Unless otherwise stated, XLM-R is used as the Transformer representation for training all the models.
-The models are trained for 10 epochs with a batch size of 64, a learning rate of 4e-05, and early stopping (delta=0.001, metric=F1, patience=4).
-The evaluation for the purposes of early stopping is done every train\_size/4 * 64 steps.
+The first one considers training models only on the target dataset, the second one is source adaptation, where we use \jigsawen as our source dataset, and the third one consists of traditional \knn{}\xspace classification method, but with dense vector retrieval using LaBSE~\cite{feng2020language}.
+We use cosine similarity under a LaBSE representation space to retrieve neighbours for the baselines and for our proposed approaches.